Alazani

-A light pollution of the river with biological substances comes from untreated sewage from the cities and other communities, as well as from the agricultural areas.
+Light pollution of the river with biological substances comes from untreated sewage from the cities and other communities on its banks, as well as from the agricultural runoffs.
 In the districts of Kvareli and Lagodekhi, water quality is said to be quite bad.

 Alazani serves also as the name of different Georgian wines, among them the semi-dry brands of Marani Alazani Valley and Old Tbilisi Alazani.